VIM4L-M/AirMouse3D/README.md

 ### Key Design Decisions

 * No Bluetooth or direct PC–phone connection
-* Firebase used as a real-time communication bridge
+* Firebase have been used as real-time communication bridge
 * Session ID used to pair one phone with one PC
 * Relative cursor movement for smooth control